agileware/au.com.agileware.civiquickbooks/README.md

    ([https://sandbox.qbo.intuit.com/app/items](https://sandbox.qbo.intuit.com/app/items))
 2. Identify each QuickBooks Product/Service that you what to sync with CiviCRM
-3. Open the CiviCRM Financial Account setting page (civicrm/admin/financial/financialAccount) and update the 'Acctg Code' of corresponding Financial account to be the same as each QuickBooks Product/Service name:
+3. Open the CiviCRM Financial Account setting page (civicrm/admin/financial/financialAccount) and update the `Acctg Code` of corresponding Financial account to be the same as each QuickBooks Product/Service name:
    ![Product Name -> Acctg Code](doc/product_name-to-acctg_code.png)